codefellows-javascript-401d13/04-bitmap_transformer/BitmapTeam.md

 1. 04-bitmap_transformer Repository: https://github.com/jtwalters25/04-bitmap__transformer
 2. Click the "Fork" Button in the upper right hand corner of the repository
-3. After the repository has been forked, you will be taken to your copy of the FCC repo at yourUsername/04-bitmap_transformer and clone Your Fork
+3. After the repository has been forked, you will be taken to your copy of the repo at yourUsername/04-bitmap_transformer and clone Your Fork
 4. Clone your fork of 04-bitmap_transformer